AboutURI/Sidebar/README.md

 =============

-Rest API run at ‘http://localhost:3044’ with all of the following routes:
+Rest API runs at ‘http://localhost:3044’ with all of the following routes:

   * GET - ‘/price’
      * Returns the courseID, basePrice, discountPercentage, discountedPrice, saleEndDate, and saleOngoing for requested course